Feedback Pattern Map · Leadership Cartography™

 When feedback is treated as a personal message instead of a system signal, misunderstanding is inevitable.

 Feedback patterns are the recurring ways unclear feedback shows up in your leadership work.
 Vague direction.
 Inconsistent signals.
-Criticism that does not match the work you delivered.
+Criticism that doesn't match the work you delivered.
+When feedback keeps misfiring, it's usually because the system is translating contribution through a lens you can't see from where you're standing.

 Find immediate clarity